Just to set the record straight, I do not own the featured image on this page and I humbly give credit to all whom credit is rightly due.

 Then, this year, 2020, I started listening to him again, and just for the record, my Christian faith is stronger than ever.

 I recently discovered the song, “Don’t Drink the Water.”
-What is amazing is that I was watching barge traffic while listening and paying attention to that song for the first time.
-It definitely could strike some emotions in the year 2020, consider all that is going on.
+What is amazing is that I was watching barge traffic and there was a morgue nearby while listening and paying attention to that song for the first time.
+It definitely could strike some emotions in the year 2020, considering all that is going on.

 I am, however, careful about what I listen to and no I don’t idolize Dave Matthews or his band anymore, because that is a violation of God’s law, but I sure do enjoy some of the lyrics and music.
 Not only do I reminisce about the past but I look to the future and take in the present all at the same time, while listening.
 The music and lyrics are just that powerful!